 Joey: Well, I know what I'm giving you for Christmas.

-Monica: I haven't been picked on this much since I was in kindergarten and they had to bring in somebody from junior high to do the see-saw with me.
+Monica: (about her staff at Allesandro's) I haven't been picked on this much since I was in kindergarten and they had to bring in somebody from junior high to do the see-saw with me.

 Phoebe: (finishing a holiday song she wrote) ...spin the dreidel Rachel!